Grenzer1231/open_solar/README.md

 1. **id** is the identifier for the proposal entity.
 Multiple occurences of the same **id** refers to the revisions/updates
 2. **created_date** refers to the creation if the  proposal entity in the system.
 If **proposal_date** < **created_date**, then the proposal was created and sent outside the system before it was created in the system.
+3. 2 fact tables were created: 1 for the latest state of the proposal entity and 1 for the historical states